MicrosoftDocs/cpp-docs/docs/mfc/reference/cwinthread-class.md

 ### Remarks

 The `m_hThread` data member is a public variable of type HANDLE.
-It is only valid if underlying thread currently exists.
+It is only valid if underlying kernel thread object currently exists and the handle has not yet been closed.

+The CWinThread destructor will call CloseHandle on this variable.
+If [m_bAutoDelete](#m_bautodelete) is TRUE when the thread terminates, the CWinThread object will be destroyed, making any pointers to the CWinThread object and its member variables invalid.
+Therefore, if you intend to use the m_hThread member after starting or resuming the thread execution (such as to wait for it to be signaled), make sure to set m_bAutoDelete to FALSE before allowing thread execution to continue, or it may terminate and destroy the CWinThread object and close the handle before you try to use it.

 ##  <a name="m_nthreadid"></a>  CWinThread::m_nThreadID